• About

 Studies on Sickle Cell in Nigeria

-“Further, a study in Irepodun Local Government Area of Kwara State found that 2.3% of the population suffers from SCD, and about 25% of adults carry the sickle cell gene.”
+“Further, a study in the Irepodun Local Government Area of Kwara State found that 2.3% of the population suffers from SCD, and about 25% of adults carry the sickle cell gene.”

-The commissioner, who described sickle cell disease as a significant public health challenge, said that about 50%-90% of children born with SCD in low- and low-middle-income countries of sub-Saharan Africa die before their fifth birthday.
+The commissioner, who described sickle cell disease as a significant public health challenge, said that about 50%-90% of children born with SCD in low- and lower-middle-income countries of sub-Saharan Africa die before their fifth birthday.

-“It accounts for 20% of neonatal mortality and 5% of mortality of under-5 children in the African continent”, she said.
+“It accounts for 20% of neonatal mortality and 5% of mortality of under-5 children in the African continent,” she said.

 El-Imam said that the state government provides free medical services for sickle cell warriors in its health insurance scheme, adding that vaccines were also rolled out to manage the disease and provide a nutritional programme to reduce attacks among warriors.